 * CREATES Food and Nutrition Research Center: https://www.crea.gov.it/alimenti-e-nutrizione https://www.alimentinutrizione.it ** U.S. Department of Agriculture, Agricultural Research Service.
 FoodData Central, 2019. https://fdc.nal.usda.gov

-If you are celiac, make sure that the cornstarch is labeled “gluten-free”; regarding the liqueur, all distilled spirits not added with flavors or other substances do NOT need a label.
+If you are celiac, check that the cornstarch is labeled “gluten-free”; as for the liqueur, NO label is needed for all distillates not added with flavors or other substances.

 • 1.7 fl oz mandarin juice (about 3 mandarins)